 Magnesium is one of the most abundant minerals found naturally on Earth.
 It is found in the sea, in plants, in animals and of course humans.
 It is important for many functions of our body and our brains.
-Unfortunately, most of us do not get enough Magnesium in our diets now days.
-Most of the Magnesium found in our bodies is in our bones and the rest in in our muscles, tissue and our blood.
+Unfortunately, most of us do not get enough Magnesium in our diets nowadays.
+Most of the Magnesium found in our bodies is in our bones and the rest in our muscles, tissue, and our blood.

 Magnesium supplementation comes with the following potential benefits:

 - Is Part of over 600 biochemical 600 reactions in your body – These include helping to convert food into the energy you need, creating proteins from amino acids along with creation and repair of our DNA and RNA.
 It is also necessary for proper contraction and relaxation of our muscles.
 It also regulates the messages for our brain and our nervous system.